Oregon deserves #CleanerCars because #PollutionStinks

 The Trump Administration and the acting leadership at the Environmental Protection Agency and the National Highway Traffic Safety Administration intend to roll back policies designed to make new cars and light trucks cleaner and more affordable.
 The federal agencies officially announced their rollbacks recently, and we have 60 days for public comment.

 We need your help.
-Please join our national coalition partners and speak up.
+Please join our national coalition partners and .
 Let officials know their action harms us all.

 Reversing the clean car standards will expose millions of Americans to more climate-changing and other dangerous air pollution.
 The reversal would hold back the most advanced and fuel-efficient vehicles the American people have ever known—harming our health and costing us money.